reshamas/reshamas.github.io/_posts/2018-11-22-my-favorite-women-in-tech-organizations.md

 Prior to joining any of the organizations or attending their events, it is essential to become familiar with these details:
 - <span style="color:orange"> **Mission:** </span>  read the mission statement of the organization
 - <span style="color:orange"> **Code of Conduct:** </span>  read the CoC of the organization
-- <span style="color:orange"> **Membership:** </span>  some of the organizations are open solely to women and non-binary people.
+- <span style="color:orange"> **Membership:** </span>  some of the organizations are open solely to women and **gender minorities**.
 Others are open to male allies.
 Be informed and respectful of their membership requirements before joining.

 These meetup groups are for women in tech/coding/analytics.
 These organizations are *not* for meeting women to date.
 Anyone who contacts a meetup member for a dating proposition will be removed and blocked from the group.